Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 Man, sometimes it is just baby steps, but the fact I was able to receive data from a form, put it into an object and then push that object into an array... man, that feels really good.
 Worth celebrating in my book.

+### Day 12: Oct 16, 2019

+#### Today's Progress
+- Looked at MVC real time project
+- Chatted through concepts with a friend

+#### Thoughts:
+Listening to another, farther along, dev is both inspiring and intimidating at the same time.
+Always helpful, though, to articulate my thoughts and mental constructs to another person to make sure I am understanding things.

+### Day 13: Oct 18, 2019

+#### Today's Progress
+-  Login/Logout Modal O.o

+#### Thoughts:
+Holy smokes.
+I spent 3 hours this evening coding and it flew by in the blink of an eye.
+I was having so much fun!
+So many eureka moments tonight.
+This is the kinda stuff that made me fall in love with coding.

+### Day 14: Oct 19, 2019
+- Set up UI <ul> list to check the backend to see what users are logged in and create a <li> for them if that <li> doesn't already exist
+- Patted myself on the back

+#### Today's Progress
+Man.
+This last stretch has been SO much fun.
+I think the main difference is actually being able to spend time flexing my knowledge of what I am learning and actually building and learning as I build.
+It is so enthralling!